SESYNC-ci/handouts/README.md

 ## About

 The purpose of this repository is to assemble handouts for distribution during SESYNC training events.
-Trainees will [download] the archive of the release folder at the time of a short course.
+Trainees will [download] the handouts.zip file, containing worksheets but not data, at the time of a short course.
+The data can be provided as a separate data.zip or by linking to shared data within the teachng-lab container (see the Docker section below).

 ## Use

-make TAG=<top level variable in lessons.yml>
+To assemble the handouts for all lesson from a specific list in the `lessons.yml` file, call `make TAG=<NAME>`.
+Simply calling `make` uses the first list of courses found rather than one specified by its tag.

 ## Past Events

 **Following** a short course, the worksheets and data should be archived as a [release].
 Configure a new release so the assets are a complete archive of the worksheets and data.
+The syllabus should be updated to point the handouts link to this release.

 [release]: ../../releases
 [download]: ../../archive/latest.zip